 A Bible Study by Jack Kelley

-1) you can connect the Scriptural dots and come clearly and directly to Babylon in Iraq,
+- You can connect the Scriptural dots and come clearly and directly to Babylon in Iraq.

-2) there’s not a shred of Biblical evidence to support the New York City view, and
+- There’s not a shred of Biblical evidence to support the New York City view.

-3) there’s no compelling reason to spiritualize the Biblical passages on the subject,
+- There’s no compelling reason to spiritualize the Biblical passages on the subject.

 The late Dr. David L. Cooper advised, “Where the plain sense of Scripture makes common sense, seek no other sense; therefore take every word at its primary, ordinary, usual, literal meaning unless the facts of the immediate text clearly indicate otherwise.”
 It’s come to be known as the Golden Rule of interpretation.
 We’ll apply it to see what the Bible says about Mystery Babylon.